 Download the Oregon Agritourism Handbook

-You can download the entire Oregon Agritourism Handbook as a pdf.
-Please note, the file size is large (14mb) so it may take some time to open.
+You can download the Oregon Agritourism Handbook as a pdf.
+The file size is large (14mb) and may take time to open.

 Travel Oregon strives to advance world-class culinary and agritourism experiences in every corner of the state.
 Whether visitors pick apples in a sixth generation family orchard, practice yoga with goats at a vineyard, glamp on a Century farm, taste an array of artisan salt products drawn from Netarts Bay or stroll through rows of lavender or tulips – we want to foster shared experiences that embrace the sense of place and taste of our state.

 Agriculture has been a hallmark of Oregon for more than 200 years.
 Today, more than 34,000 farms cover nearly 17 million acres of the state and account for more than 326,000 jobs.
 Each of Oregon’s seven tourism regions have active agricultural communities that work together to produce 225 unique commodities.
 And unlike most states, 96% of Oregon farms are family owned.